Top local movers for Colorado Springs to Lubbock moves

 - Lubbock is considered to be less safe than Colorado Springs with a score of 48.61 vs Colorado Springs’s 58.06.

-Other things to consider for your Colorado Springs vs. Lubbock move
+Other things to consider for your Colorado Springs to Lubbock move

 - State licensing: In-state movers operating in the Lone Star State are legally required to be licensed by the Texas Department of Motor Vehicles (TXDMV), which issues 10-digit TXDMV numbers to commercial carriers.
 Make sure the moving company you use has a license before hiring.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Lubbock.
-Get started here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Lubbock without delay.
+You can select your official move date when completing the form.
+Start the process here.

 - Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.